rktjmp/lush.nvim/README.md

 #### Why even do this?
 Seems like a lot of over engineering.

-It's true that you could define most of your scheme with just regular lua variables, and maybe pass those in a map to some function to convert to VimL commands, indeed that's how most lua themes are made.
+It's true that you could define most of your scheme with just regular Lua variables, and maybe pass those in a map to some function to convert to VimL commands, indeed that's how most Lua themes are made.

 Really Lush started as a toy experiment in seeing how capable Lua was at making DSLs, but it felt useful enough to me that other people might find it